hlxsites/henkel-raqn-guide/docs/raqn/components.md

 1. Try to load a hero component or block
 2. Will check if the loaded default has a name and not fn named decorate
+3. Read and create element attributes based on class names
-3. If not it will create a custom element based on the name of the component
+4. If not it will create a custom element based on the name of the component
-4. if is a decorate function keep as EDS
+5. if is a decorate function keep as EDS

 ## Base Custom Element Component